pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 ; Copyright 2020 by Anthony W. Hursh.
 Distributed under the same MIT license as Fronkensteen as a whole.

 **This is still very much at the "moving fast and breaking things" stage.
-Sharp corners are pretthy much guaranteed to still be present.
+Sharp corners are pretty much guaranteed to still be present.
 Report bugs on the [Fronkensteen project page](http://github.com/Fronkensteen).**

 # What is Fronkensteen?